Rave-Saber/Rave-Saber-Hardware/README.md

 # RaveSaber - AVR Hardware

-This repository contains the hardware schematics, prototype board layout, parts list, & setup guide for the RaveSaber electronics.
+This repository contains the circuit diagram, PCB schematics, prototype board layout, parts list, & setup guide for the RaveSaber electronics.

-There is no blade or PCB design at the moment, but you can swing the LEDs around using the prototype board & a piece of wood.
+There is no blade or hilt at the moment, but you can swing the LEDs around using the PCB or prototype board & a piece of wood.

 ## Electronics Design